Full Moon (Brandy album): Release and promotion

-Full Moon was originally set to be released on November 20, 2001, but was delayed for March 5, 2003.
+Full Moon was originally set to be released on November 20, 2001, but eventually delayed for March 5, 2002.
 The album's promotional tour started in the United Kingdom with live performances of "What About Us?" on CD:UK on February 21 and on Top of the Pops the following day.
 The promotion continued in Germany with an interview which aired on VIVA Plus in March.
 Afterwards, the album's release party was held on March 4 in New York City and was attended by celebrities such as Jay-Z, Ananda Lewis, Al Sharpton, Zab Judah, Kid Capri and Bill Duke.
 Norwood promoted the album in the United States by performing on BET's 106 & Park on March 4, Total Request Live and The Early Show on March 5, Late Night with Conan O'Brien on March 8, Live with Regis and Kelly on March 12, The Oprah Winfrey Show on March 18, and The Tonight Show with Jay Leno on March 28.
 On April 19, Norwood performed the album's title track on Dick Clark's American Bandstand's 50th Anniversary Celebration, which aired on American Broadcasting Company (ABC) on May 3.
 Furthermore, she appeared on the covers of Vibe and Honey's April 2002 issues.
 However, the promotion was halted as Norwood gave birth to her and Big Bert's daughter Sy'rai Iman Smith on June 16, 2002.
-The end of her pregnancy and the birth were documented via the four-episode reality television series Brandy: Special Delivery, which aired on MTV from June 18 until July 9; the series also chronicled events related to the promotion of Full Moon, including the release of its third and final single "He Is".
+The end of her pregnancy and the birth were documented via the four-episode reality television series Brandy: Special Delivery, which aired on MTV from June 18, the series also chronicled events related to the promotion of Full Moon, including the release of its third and final single "He Is".